ricomnl/apricot-benchmark/README.md

 Can't really compare different objective functions that easily.
     (1) for each objective/optimizer, look at how many examples are chosen from the smallest class, and (2) train ML models using each subset and seeing how well they can make predictions on the test set.
-    (3) compare the performance of the models with the ones trained on the full datasets
+    (3) compare the performance of the models w.r. time and memory (implement speedups)

 Will the metadata from each data set have some association with which objectives or optimizers perform well, e.g., feature-based functions work well with categorical data but facility location works better when everything is float?

+Metadata dataframe:
 n_observations
 n_features
+n_classes
 number continuous/categorical/discrete (proportions?)
-n_classes
 type: binary, categorical, continuous
 task: classification, regression
 imbalance
 average correlation coefficient

-metrics:
-number of observations chosen from minority class

 What does "transform" and "code" mean?

-- one hot encoding categoricals
-- setting min value to 0
+### Tasks

-- [ ] set up richer metadata dataframe so we can compare
+- [x] integrate the metadata for each dataset into a richer metadata dataframe so we can compare the functions/optimizers based on it --> `metadata/pmlb_data_processed.csv`
 - [ ] set up code for feature-based and facility location
 - [ ] can we come up with a concave function that doesn't divide
 - [ ] look at speed and memory cost using `sklearn.datasets.fetch_covtype` of increasing size
 - [ ] look at julia priorityqueue
 - [ ] implement pytorch version of feature-based function (naive)
 - [ ] could show that we can train a model on imagenet using x% of the data

-1. Quality of SO
-2. Time and Memory
-3. Quality of downstream ML (compared within and to full data ML)

 ### Data sets
 https://epistasislab.github.io/pmlb/